-I traveled with All Time Low for a week in the UK earlier this month.
-I did this exact same tour routing with them at about the same time last year- only this time it was their headlining tour.
+I traveled with All Time Low for a week in for their UK Arena Tour earlier this month.
+I did this exact same tour routing with them at about the same time last year – only this time it was their headlining tour.
 Last year it was co-headlining- so they were sharing it with another artist, You Me At Six.
-This affects me because it basically means all of that production that was split between to artists can all be directed towards a single artist.
+This affects me because it basically means all of that production that was split between artists can all be directed towards a single artist.
 More production = better opportunities for nicer photos.
 I was ecstatic that they did not have a giant video wall backdrop this year.
 As much as I love video walls, they are pretty hard on me as a photographer.
 Sometimes they live feed content or play music videos, and last year every single awesome jump shot I would get would have this freeze frame close up of some faces.

 This year was different- It involved four moving diamonds in the back, each outfitted with their very own LED screens.
-This was huge for me because it meant I could shoot from the back of stage.
+This was huge for me because it meant I could shoot from the back of the stage.
 I was warned however that if one of those giant diamonds moved right onto the top of my head, I would soon leave this planet.
 I offered to wear a hard hat- as I would happily do this, I don’t want to do die before the tour is over!
 They said I should be fine, just make sure to really take note of where they are, and to watch myself between the songs.
-In addition to this they had added a lot of pyro/fireworks and all that jazz.
+In addition to this, they had added a lot of pyro/fireworks and all that jazz.
 This meant for a few songs during the set I would not be allowed on stage.
 It is for my own good, as people and the outfits they wear can prove to be rather flammable.
 Just how flammable?
 You know, I am okay never knowing the answer to this.
 At least I don’t have any hair to singe.

 Jeff Maker is the mastermind behind all this.
 He designed it all.
 This is him silhouetted by his creation.
-I don’t know what he calls this setup- he always has names, but I need to ask.
+I don’t know what he calls this setup – he always has names, but I need to ask.
 Probably Massive Metal Porcupine Machine.
 I’ll put that in the suggestion box.

 If you want some prints from this tour- there are still a few left in my store.

 Basically this tour was designed to look amazing.
-And this made my job at lot easier- while at the same time a lot more difficult.
+And this made my job a lot easier- while at the same time a lot more difficult.
 There were a lot of places I needed to be and a lot of photos I needed to capture every night.
 So now that I knew what my job would consist of- I needed to figure out which tools I needed to make it happen.
 Here is what my gear looks like all packed up.

 Here is what it looks like inside my Think Tank bag.

 Here is what it looks like nicely laid out- well as nice as I could make it look.
-If you have any question on the gear, just go to my gear page.
+If you have any questions on the gear, just go to my gear page.
 It will list out everything for you.

 They want us to get fat.
 Or at least never be healthy.
 This was what I had to say no to every day.

 Rehearsals are my favorite.
 It is my best chance to get great candid shots of the band truly existing in their moment.
 They take rehearsals very seriously- probably more seriously than their live show.
-It is essentially a dress rehearsal, or the only time they get to practice their set with all of their production.
+It is essentially a dress rehearsal or the only time they get to practice their set with all of their production.
 You see they aren’t really used to fire, or pyro, or fireworks, or whatever you want to call it- it is rather new for them.
 They are a big band- but not that big.
 Each year they keep growing in popularity, and as popularity increases, their budgets for their shows increase as well.
 I like a band that puts their profits back into the show.
 It proves just how much they care about the fan’s experience.
-I’ve said it before, and I’ll say it forever- you don’t meet better people in the industry than All Time Low.
+I’ve said it before, and I’ll say it forever – you don’t meet better people in the industry than All Time Low.

 Day 1 – February 10th, 2016 at Motorpoint Arena in Cardiff, UK